-The Electromagnetic Interference Analysis (WindLogics 2018) examined microwave beam paths in the vicinity of the Project Area and identified nine microwave beam paths that cross into the Project Area.
-An additional microwave beam path was identified near the Project Area.
+The Electromagnetic Interference Analysis (WindLogics 2018) examined microwave beam paths in the vicinity of the Project Area and identified 10 microwave beam paths that cross into the Project Area.
 The beam paths are owned and operated by Union Pacific Railroad Company, the State of Minnesota, Radio Link Internet, and T-Mobile License LLC.
-WindLogics calculated Worst Case Fresnel Zones (WCFZ), which are determined by the $2^{nd}$ Fresnel zone radius obtained at the midpoint of the microwave link.
+WindLogics calculated Worst Case Fresnel Zones (WCFZ), which are determined by the 2nd Fresnel zone radius obtained at the midpoint of the microwave link.
 Utilization of the WCFZ, and an offset to account for the blade length, enables turbines to be sited such that impacts to microwave beam paths are avoided (Map 14 - Microwave Beam Path Map).
 Refer to Table 20 for a summary of FCC-licensed signals within the vicinity of the Project Area.